Latz/til/posts/blog-post-187.md

 tags: ["post"]
 ---

-... that the easiest way to find the intersection of two array in ES6 is to use
+... that the easiest way to find the intersection of two arrays in ES6 is to use

 ```
 function intersect(a, b) {